calyxir/calyx/docs/frontends/queues.md

 The testing harness can be executed, for all our queues, by running the shell script [`gen_queue_data_expect.sh`][gen_queue_data_expect.sh].
 This generates the `.data` and `.expect` files for each queue.

-Then each queue can be testing using our `runt` setup.
+Then, each queue can be tested using our `runt` setup.
 The queue-generating Python files themselves expect command-line arguments (the number of operations and the optional `--keepgoing` flag) and you can see these being passed in the [relevant `runt` stanza][runt-queues].